 |JOSE MARIA GIMENEZ, URUGUAY

-Uruguay may have world-class attacking stars in the form of Edinson Cavani, Diego Forlan and Luis Suarez, but it would be foolish to completely dismiss the rest of its team.
+Uruguay may have world-class attacking stars in the form of Edinson Cavani, Diego Forlan and Luis Suarez, but it would be foolish to completely dismiss the rest of their team.

-Not only does it have Atletico Madrid star Diego Godin — one of world soccer’s best defenders over the past 12 months — in the back, it also has his lesser-known club teammate Jose Maria Gimenez.
+Not only do they have Atletico Madrid star Diego Godin – one of world football’s best defenders over the past 12 months – at the back, they also have his lesser-known club team-mate Jose Maria Gimenez.

-The speedy youngster, who can play right back or centef back, played his part in helping Uruguay to the Under-20 World Cup final in 2013 and is hoping to repeat his exploits at the main tournament his year.
+The pacey youngster, who can play right-back or centre back, played his part in helping Uruguay to the Under-20 World Cup final in 2013 and is hoping to repeat his exploits at the main tournament his year.

 |JULIAN GREEN, USA

-Born in Florida but brought up in Germany since the age of 2, the 19-year-old winger eventually opted to play for the United States under German coach Jurgen Kilnsmann.
+Born in Florida but brought up in Germany since the age of two, the 19-year-old winger eventually opted to play for the United States under German coach Jurgen Kilnsmann.

-His decision was rewarded with a place in the World Cup squad, a call that caused controversy when Landon Donovan was left out.
-Green will hope to justify the hype once the tournament gets underway, even though he has underwhelmed in his limited minutes with the USA thus far.
+His decision was rewarded with a place in the World Cup squad, a call which caused controversy when the likes of Landon Donovan were left out.
+Green will hope to justify the hype once the tournament gets under way.

 |CIRO IMMOBILE, ITALY